Aaron3963/CSE_151A_Project/README.md

 #### Conclusion and Best Model

 Our best results happened to be 60% accuracy when we removed stop words.
-Usually for context analysis, we should not remove stop words, but it maybe that stop words in news headlines are uninformative compared with other words.
+Usually, for context analysis, we should not remove stop words, but it may be that stop words in news headlines are uninformative compared with other words.

 ```
 Total Samples: 517.